Trizah250000/DSA-2040_Practical_Exam_Trizah074/README.md

 Analysis: Decision Tree and KNN both achieved perfect scores, likely due to the small, well-separated Iris dataset.
 The bread -> butter rule suggests a retail strategy of bundling these items to boost sales.

-Self-Assessment
-I completed all tasks (100 marks):

-Task 1 (15/15): Designed a star schema, provided a diagram, explained the choice, and wrote SQL tables.
-Task 2 (20/20): Implemented ETL with synthetic data generation, transformation, and loading with logging.
-Task 3 (15/15): Wrote three OLAP queries, visualized the roll-up query, and provided a report.
-Task 4 (15/15): Completed preprocessing and exploration of Iris data with visualizations.
-Task 5 (15/15): Implemented K-Means clustering, evaluated with ARI, and justified k=3 with an elbow curve.
-Task 6 (20/20): Performed classification with Decision Tree and KNN, visualized the tree, and applied Apriori for association rules with analysis.
-Estimated Score: 100/100.
-The synthetic retail data worked well despite randomness (e.g., Liechtenstein sales), and Iris results were robust due to real data.
-All code was tested locally and runs error-free.